Parktown Boys' High School: Cadets

 Parktown Boys' High School is one of the few schools in South Africa that still continues with the tradition of Cadets and Cadet practice every week, which involves many push-ups and exercises for younger grades.

 Memorial parade

 Parktown conducts a Memorial Parade and Service on the Sunday nearest 11 November (Remembrance Day) every year for Old Parktonians and South Africans in general who have died in various conflicts around the world.
 It is compulsory for all Form Is and IVs to attend.

 Third Cricket/Hockey v Teachers Matches

 Every year, hockey and cricket matches are held between the staff and the Third teams.

 Old Parktonians

 The Parktonian Foundation, Surgite House, the Parktown Waterpolo Club, a Facebook page, the annual Surgite publications and the Old Parktonian Sports Club, all aim to foster the Old Parktonian Community.

-Old Boys' Day

-Every year in the first term, Old Boys are invited to play against the current school First Teams in a variety of sports.
-The day culminates in rugby and hockey games between the Old Boys and the recently announced First Teams.

 Notable alumni

-Past matriculants of the school have gone on to be leaders in all fields of South African life, from leaders in commerce, Members of Parliament, renowned academics, Springboks rugby players, Protea cricket players, Bafana Bafana footballer/Soccer team and other internationally renowned sportsmen, musicians and artists.
+Past matriculants of the school have gone on to be leaders throughout South Africa: from leaders in commerce, Members of Parliament, renowned academics, Springboks rugby players, Protea cricket players, Bafana Bafana footballer/Soccer team and other internationally renowned sportsmen, musicians and artists.